ds5678/Better-Stacking/README.md

-Items that will be stacked when they have a matching condition:
+Items that were stacked when they have a matching condition:

-* Can Openers
-* Flares
-* Sewing Kits
-* Simple and Quality Tools
-* Prybars
-* Hacksaws
-* Hammers
-* Knives (including improvised)
-* Hatchets (including improvised)
+* Currently, there are none of these items.
+I'm working on adding some.

 Items that will be stacked even if their condition does not match.
 The condition of the resulting stack will be the overall condition of all items in the stack:

-* Accelerant
 * Matches
 * Dried Pelts
 * Dried Saplings

-Requires the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller) to run.
+## Installation

+1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
+2. Download the latest version of `Better-Stacking.dll` from the [releases page](https://github.com/ds5678/Better-Stacking/releases)
+3. Move `Better-Stacking.dll` into the Mods folder in your TLD install directory